duezero/LiPo-cycles-counter/README.md

 # LiPo-cycles-counter

-Keep tracking of number of cycles of your LiPo batteries using NFC tags
+Keep tracking of number of cycles of your LiPo batteries using NFC tags<br />
+I usually keep this device near the battery charger, before charging a battery I add a count to it.

+*MODES OF OPERATIONS* <br />

 RM - READ MODE (short press mode button) <br />
 Read tag info   <br />